 As I’ll explain in the post below, the best Bloody Mary garnish skewers are a simple combination of three flavors that our taste buds love.

-You can get all of the ingredients needed at your local grocery store.
+You can get all of the ingredients needed for these Bloody Mary toppings at your local grocery store.
 And nobody here will ask you to stick an entire fried chicken on top of your drink.
 My only request is that you use everything bagel seasoning as bloody mary rim salt.
 Deal?

 The ultimate Bloody Mary Skewers are a combination of three flavors.